Mohammad-Ali Najafi

-Mohammad-Ali Najafi (محمدعلی نجفی; born 13 January 1952) is an Iranian mathematician and reformist politician who was the Mayor of Tehran, serving in the post for eight months, until April 2018.
+Mohammad-Ali Najafi (محمدعلی نجفی; born 13 January 1952) is an Iranian mathematician, reformist politician, and murderer.
+He was the Mayor of Tehran for eight months, until April 2018, when he resigned after a video surfaced of him attending a dance performed by schoolgirls.
 He held cabinet portfolios during the 1980s, 1990s and 2010s.
 He is also a retired professor of mathematics at Sharif University of Technology.

-In May 2019, Najafi was arrested for murdering his wife, he was later sentenced to the death penalty.
-Najafi was released following the "forgiveness" of his deceased wife's family.
+In May 2019, Najafi murdered one of his two wives.
+He was sentenced to death.
+Najafi was released from the death penalty following the "forgiveness" of his deceased wife's family.

+His sentence was reduced to six years and six months in prison for manslaughter plus one year and three months in prison for possession of an unlicensed firearm, but the Supreme Court of Iran overturned a preliminary court ruling, and the case was reopened.
+In May 2020, Najafi, while being held in prison, said he had paid 100 billion rials (approximately $650,000) to Ostad's immediate relatives and that they had given him their forgiveness.
+Najafi was released from prison in April 2023, having paid blood money and received a pardon from Supreme Leader Ali Khamenei.

 Early life and education

-Najafi was born in Tehran on 13 January 1952.
-He ranked first in Iranian national university entrance exam and enrolled in Sharif University of Technology (then known as Aryamehr University of Technology).
-He earned a Bachelor of Science degree in mathematics from the Sharif University of Technology.
-Following his bachelors, he enrolled in the graduate program at the Massachusetts Institute of Technology.
-He received his Master of Science degree in mathematics with the final grade of A+ in 1976 but dropped out of PhD program in 1978 during the Iranian revolution to return to Iran.
+Najafi was born in Tehran, Iran, on 13 January 1952.
+He ranked first in the Iranian national university entrance exam, and enrolled in the Sharif University of Technology (then known as the Aryamehr University of Technology).
+He earned a Bachelor of Science degree in mathematics from the university.

+Following his bachelors, he enrolled in a graduate program at the Massachusetts Institute of Technology.
+Najafi received his Master of Science degree in mathematics with a final grade of A+ in 1976, but dropped out of a PhD program in 1978 during the Iranian revolution to return to Iran.

 Career

+Education

-Following the Iranian revolution of 1979, Najafi returned to Iran and became a faculty member at Isfahan University of Technology in 1979 and he was the chair of the university from 1980 to 1981.
-He was a faculty member at department of mathematical sciences in Sharif University of Technology from 1984 to 1988, when he moved to government.
+Following the Iranian revolution of 1979, Najafi returned to Iran and became a faculty member at Isfahan University of Technology in 1979, and was the chair of the university from 1980 to 1981.
+He was a faculty member of the department of mathematical sciences in Sharif University of Technology from 1984 to 1988, when he moved to government.

-At the end of the reformist government of Mohammad Khatami and following Mahmoud Ahmadinejad's election Najafi moved back to university and has been faculty in the department of mathematics at Sharif University of Technology working on representation theory.
+At the end of the reformist government of Mohammad Khatami and following Mahmoud Ahmadinejad's election, Najafi moved back to university and has been faculty in the department of mathematics at Sharif University of Technology working on representation theory.